ossf/wg-securing-software-repos/docs/build-provenance-for-all-package-registries.md

 # Extending the registry to support build provenance

-Now we're ready to publish the package to the registry, but we need a way to authorize the request.
-Instead of requiring maintainers to store their password or an unscoped API token in the cloud CI/CD provider, we recommend allowing maintainers to set up a trust relationship between the cloud CI/CD system and your registry via OIDC.
+Now we're ready to publish the package to the registry.
+Traditionally, the publish request would be authorized using a long-lived shared secret, like an API key or a password.
+However, since the cloud CI/CD system now has an OIDC token containing the workload identity, we can authorize the publish request with a trust relationship based on the properties in the OIDC token.
 For an example of this, see <https://docs.pypi.org/trusted-publishers/>.
 In fact, registries can implement OIDC trust relationships to authorize publish requests without needing any support from Sigstore client libraries.
 So this is an excellent scoped project to start with, which is exactly what PyPI did.

 Finally, we submit the package and the signed build attestations to the registry.
 Our work is done… as the CLI tooling!
 Now we need to verify the provenance on the registry side.
 See above for a discussion on what Sigstore tooling is available in what programming languages.